openjs-foundation/cross-project-council/project-resources/MEMBER_TRAVEL_FUND.md

 approval before making relevant expenditures.
 Review of requests will take at least 72 hours and may take considerably longer.
 Note, with limited funds available, approval is not guaranteed.
 If a request is rejected, reimbursement will not be issued.
-The Foundation cannot pre*pay for travel expenditures.
+The Foundation cannot pre-pay for travel expenditures.

 ## Visa Tips